 1951 Richard Rodgers and Oscar Hammerstein II's The King and I dances into the St. James Theatre in New York.
 An English governess (Gertrude Lawrence) is hired to tutor the prince and princesses of Siam, but also finds a willing student and friend in the King (Yul Brynner).
 Jerome Robbins choreographs.
 There are 1,246 performances.

 1966 It's a Bird…It's a Plane...It's Superman soars slightly at the Alvin Theatre in New York.
-There are just 129 performances of the David Newman, Robert Benton, Lee Adams, Charles Strouse musical.
+There are just 129 performances of the musical by David Newman, Robert Benton, Lee Adams, and Charles Strouse.
 Bob Holiday wears the cape, Patricia Marand is Lois.
 Harold Prince stages.

-1981 John Kander and Fred Ebb turn the Michael Kanin and Ring Lardner, Jr. film, Woman of the Year, which starred Spencer Tracy and Katherine Hepburn, into a musical.
+1981 John Kander and Fred Ebb turn the Michael Kanin and Ring Lardner Jr. film, Woman of the Year, which starred Spencer Tracy and Katharine Hepburn, into a musical.
 Woman of the Year opens at the Palace Theatre and stars Lauren Bacall and Harry Guardino.

 1984 Dustin Hoffman plays Willy Loman in a Broadway revival of Death of a Salesman, opposite John Malkovich as Biff.
 The production runs 97 performances and produce a minor scandal when the much-praised Hoffman fails to earn a Tony nomination for his performance.

 1992 Herb Gardner's drama of a son's feelings about his harsh Jewish father opens on Broadway at the Royale Theatre.
 Conversations With My Father stars Tony Shalhoub, Judd Hirsch, and David Margulies.
 It closes nearly a year later on March 14, 1993.

 2004 Actors' Equity Association celebrates its 90th anniversary with a bash at The Players Club.